AinisALaur/Daily-HackerRank-NeetCode-challenges/README.md

 ## Purpose
-I want to build a strong foundation in every programming language I currently use, and this tactic feels like the perfect way to establish syntax knowledge and deepen critical thinking and problem-solving skills.
+I want to build a strong foundation in every programming language I currently use, and this tactic feels like the perfect way to establish syntax knowledge, deepen critical thinking and problem-solving skills.